CrossRef/event-data-user-guide/docs/index.md

 Version 0.6.0 - Pre-beta

 > **We are aiming to enter Beta test soon.
+Please contact us if you want to participate.**
+>
-Please contact us if you want to participate.** Event Data has not yet launched and is not feature-complete.
-Some features described here are at preview stage and some are planned for development.
+> Event Data has not yet launched and is not feature-complete.
+Until we launch, the service described here may not be feature-complete.
 > Contact eventdata@crossref.org if you have any questions or feedback.

 Welcome to the Crossref Event Data User Guide.
 It contains everything you need to know about Crossref Event Data (and probably a little more), from a high-level overview down to the details in-depth.
-It is split into four sections:

- - 'Introduction' is a high level overview of the service and background and is suitable for everyone.
+ - [Introduction](introduction) is a high level overview of the service and background and is suitable for everyone.
- - 'The Service' describes the Event Data service and how to use it.
+ - [The Service](service) describes the Event Data service and how to use it.
- - 'Concepts' covers some of the issues that should be understood before using Event Data.
+ - [Concepts](concepts) covers some of the issues that should be understood before using Event Data.
- - 'In Depth' describes all the technical detail required to understand and integrate with the service from top to bottom and is suitable for a technical or research audience.
+ - 'In Depth' sections describe all the technical detail required to understand and integrate with the service from top to bottom and is suitable for a technical or research audience.

+If you're keen to get your hands on the data you can jump straight to the [Quick Start](quick-start) page.

 Crossref Event Data is an open, flexible service, which can be put to many uses.
-We aim to set the standard in openness and transparency so the documentation not only describes the service, but precisely how we generate it.
+We aim to set the standard in openness and transparency.
+This User Guide describes the service and how it works.
+It also describes in detail how the data is collected.
 It's important to understand exactly what the data means and how it was collected to ensure you interpret it wisely.

 # Revision history